View Document Text

 limited custody but never physical control of your funds or securities.
 Assets remain with a qualified

-custodian (bank, broker-dealer, or similar), who will send you quarterly statements showing fees
+custodian (bank, broker-dealer, or similar), who will send you either monthly or quarterly statements

 Held Away Accounts

-We use the Pontera platform to manage certain held away assets, such as defined contribution plan
+We use the Pontera platform to manage certain assets held away, such as defined contribution plan

 accounts, with discretion.
 Because we do not have direct access to client log-in credentials, our use of